-In this article, we show you how to use a wet tile saw to achieve the best finish possible.
+In this article, we will explain how to use a wet tile saw to achieve the best finish possible.
 This includes which equipment you will need, how to prepare, how to make cuts, and how to clean your saw.

-As you might have guessed from the name, wet tile saws use a jet of water, either drawn from a reservoir in the saw or from a hose attachment that allows for a constant supply.
+Wet tile saws use a stream of water, either drawn from a reservoir in the saw or from a hose attachment that provides a continuous supply.
 The water cools the cutting disc and the tile, keeping them from overheating and preventing dust from flying up as you cut.

-Wet saws primarily come in two designs.
-The most commonly found wet saws in DIY settings look like table saws, with the diamond-crusted disc protruding through a slot in the table.
-This allows you to push the material towards the blade.
+There are two main types of wet saws.
+The most common saws for DIY use resemble table saws, with the diamond-coated disc protruding through a slot in the table.
+This allows you to maneuver the material around a fixed blade.

-The other style of saw is a firm favorite with contractors and resembles a miter saw.
-These are generally more expensive because they are versatile and can cut angles, bevels, and straight lines.
+The other type is more popular with contractors and resembles a miter saw.
+These saws are usually more expensive because they are versatile and can cut angles and bevels in addition to straight lines.

 What You Need

-As with all tasks, you will need to prepare before undertaking the job.
-Here is a list of the supplies you will need:
+Like any DIY task, you will need to prepare before you start cutting tiles.
+Here is a list of the equipment you will need:

 How to Cut With a Wet Saw

-Before you do anything, choose an area that is well lit and free from obstructions.
-Only use the saw if you have a flat, stable surface to work on, and protect the floor if necessary by laying plastic sheets down to avoid water damage.
+Find an area to work in that is well-lit and free from obstructions.
+Only use the saw if you have a flat, stable surface to work on, and protect the floor with a plastic sheet if you are cutting indoors.

-Fill the water reservoir so that it covers the recirculating pump.
-If you need an extension cord, plug the saw into a GFCI (ground fault circuit interrupter) extension cord and make sure that there is a drip loop in the cable.
-This allows the water to run away safely because the drip loop is lower than the socket.
+Fill the water reservoir so it covers the recirculating pump.
+If your saw’s power cord won’t reach an electrical outlet, use a GFCI (ground fault circuit interrupter) extension cord and make sure that there is a drip loop in the cable.
+This will encourage the water to fall away safely because the drip loop is lower than the power socket.

-Mark your line on the tile using a grease pencil or the fine marker.
-Adjust the saw fence to the same width of the cut you want.
-If you are cutting an angle, adjust the miter gauge to accommodate the angle you want.
+Mark your cutting line on the tile using a grease pencil or a fine marker.
+Adjust the saw fence to the same width as the cut you want to make.
+If you need to cut at an angle, adjust the miter gauge to the required angle.

-Now place the tile on the table of the saw, pressing it against the fence or miter gauge.
+Place the tile on the saw’s table, pressing it against the fence or miter gauge.
 Make sure the tile is flush.
-Position the tile so that it aligns with the saw blade, and then draw it back so that it sits in front of the blade.
+Position the tile so it aligns with the saw’s blade and then draw it back so it sits in front of the blade.

 3. Put on Safety Equipment